Mastering Material Design 3: The Complete Guide to Theming in Flutter

 Applying Dark ThemeData Instance

-This tells Flutter that there are two themes: light and dark.
+This example tells Flutter that there are two themes: light and dark.
 Flutter automatically switches between the two themes based on the device’s brightness settings.

 MaterialApp(